klimgeran/handbook/en/documenting.md

 **Maintainers** | ?
 {: .info_table }

-This section is still being figured out.
+This documentation is rather old and parts of it are still being figured out.
 Stay tuned.

+### Content

+- There are missing sections due to broken links (like [www.nem.ninja](http://www.nem.ninja/org.nem.core/) or [mijin.usayama.com](http://mijin.usayama.com/apis/io)).
+- Tutorials are actually hosted on the Forum, and some of them are badly mangled ([example](https://forum.nem.io/t/how-to-setup-an-azure-account-for-a-nem-supernode/3755)).
+- Some guides are hosted on blog posts ([example](https://blog.nem.io/first-ever-p2p-time-sync-for-nodes/)).